‘Leftovers’ Season 3 Premiere Date, Episode 1-Episode 7 Synopses, Titles Dropped

 — The Leftovers (@TheLeftoversHBO) March 16, 2017

-Leftovers returns to HBO with final eight episodes on Sunday, April 16.
+The Leftovers returns to HBO with the final eight episodes on Sunday, April 16.

 [Featured Image by Tim Mosenfelder/Getty Images]